ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/base/intro2python.md

 ---

-We see a new syntax, __variable.function()__.
+We see a new syntax, __object.function()__.
 This is the way to call a method that is bound to an object in python.
+A method is a function that is defined specifically for an object of a class in python.
 In order to know what methods are bound to an object, we can use the following operation:
 - methods = [method_name for method_name in dir(obj) if callable(getattr(obj, method_name)) and not method_name.startswith("__")]

 **[Input:]**